 Non-monetary items in foreign currency, which are measured at acquisition cost, are translated into functional currency using the spot exchange rate at the date of transaction.
 Non-monetary items in foreign currency, which are measured at fair value, are translated into functional currency using the spot exchange rate at the date of fair value measurement.
 With respect to exchange differences of non-monetary items, when a gain or loss on non-monetary items is recognized in other comprehensive income, the foreign exchange component of the gain or loss is also recognized in other comprehensive income.
-When a gain or loss on non-monetary items is recognized in profit or loss, the foreign exchange component of the gain or loss.
+When a gain or loss on non-monetary items is recognized in other comprehensive income.
+When a gain or loss is also recognized in profit or loss, the foreign exchange component of the gain or loss is also recognized in profit or loss.